eduard93/Cache-MDX2JSON/README.md

 2. If `Namespace` does not exist then create it
 3. If `SourceDir` is provided then import and compile all files from there.
 Otherwise download import and compile all required files from [GitHub](https://github.com/intersystems-ru/Cache-MDX2JSON/)
 4. If `/Namespace` web application does not exist then create it and give it MDX2JSON role
-5. If [%All namespace](http://docs.intersystems.com/cache20152/csp/docbook/DocBook.UI.Page.cls?KEY=GSA_config#GSA_config_namespace_addmap_all) (used for mapping purposes) does not exist then create it and map MDX2JSON package there
+5. If [%All namespace](http://docs.intersystems.com/cache20152/csp/docbook/DocBook.UI.Page.cls?KEY=GSA_config#GSA_config_namespace_addmap_all) (used for mapping purposes) does not exist then create it and map MDX2JSON package and ^MDX2JSON global there
-6. Map MDX2JSON package into SAMPLES namespace
+6. Map MDX2JSON package and ^MDX2JSON global into SAMPLES namespace
 7. If `User` and `Password` variables are provided, then create User and give him MDX2JSON role

 Additional installation parameters